Justinfinn2891/library/README.md

 Option 6:
   Adds and Sorts a Book structure into the Library according to the user's inputs.
 Option 7:
-  Deletes the book structure with a matching Authot and Title Option 8:
+  Deletes the book structure with a matching Author and Title Option 8:
   Quits the Program